sstej88/Assignment-5---Web-Design-and-User-Experience-2023/README.md

 - OffCanvas, to build a hidden sidebar that opens for movie ticket selection.
 - Scrollspy, used in the movies section to display the movies based on the selection of movie languages.
 - Badge, used to add the items into the cart.
+- Tooltips, used to show the content when we hover on the button

 Team: